nripendra/nripendra.github.io/_posts/intro/2014-10-14-my-own-domain.md

 ### License Overview

 As with any open-source project, I think it makes sense to have a license for this blog too.
-I have decided to host this blog under "Artistic License" license.
+I have decided to host this blog under <strike>"Artistic License" license.</strike> two main licenses:

+* The layout code is released under [MIT](http://opensource.org/licenses/MIT) license as it is based on JekyllBootstrap which is under MIT.
+* The content of blog is released under [Artistic License 2.0](https://github.com/nripendra/nripendra.github.io/blob/master/LICENSE)
-But any code sample posted in this blog will be under **MIT license** unless explicitly mentioned.
+* Any code sample posted in this blog will be under **[MIT](http://opensource.org/licenses/MIT) license** unless explicitly mentioned.

 ### Future